hashgraph/hedera-mirror-node/README.md

 See instructions below on how to generate this file for a network.

 ### config.json

+Note: Changes to this file while downloading or processing is taking place may be overwritten by the software.
+Make sure all processes are stopped before making changes.

 | Parameter name  | Default value  | Description  |
 |---|---|---|